till-s/mecatica-usb/README.md

  - CDC ACM function.
 This function presents a simple FIFO interface to the FPGA client firmware.
 The CDC ACM *LineState* and *SendBreak* capabilites are supported and accessible from dedicated interface ports.
+   The *LineState* capability supports side-band channels (e.g., modem signals in both directions; events can be signalled to the host side via the function's interrupt endpoint).
+   The capabilities may be disabled in the descriptors (which results in the corresponding logic to be removed from the design) in order to save resources.

      On the host this function can be accessed as an ordinary `tty` device.
      (Alternatively, the function may, e.g., be detached from the kernel